 Course Requirements: Sketchbook and portfolio including projects, research, and a final evaluation.
+Satisfies NYS Graduation Requirement for 1 Arts Credit

 Visual Communication & Design II - CRS 6051

 Main Campus - This intermediate course builds on the successes established in Vis Com I. Creativity takes a level of commitment.
 It is in this regard that the overarching focus of 'being a designer's furthered.
 Harnessing the creative process, time management, and making deadlines is further supported along with tackling higher-order design projects.
 Adobe Illustrator is introduced as well.
 Along with increasing the skill level in using Adobe Photoshop and InDesign, Illustrator rounds out the student designers options in their quest to arrive at the best design answers.
 Careers in this field are also discussed as well as portfolio preparation for post-high school educational paths.